 In cases where the non-custodial parent is claiming the exemption, the custodial parent is required to release the right.
 That is they may be required to sign their consent to release the claim for the dependency exemption.

 Each child support case may be complicated in their own way thus requiring you to consult your attorney.
 It is advisable to get your doubts clarified by your Child Support Attorney Orlando right away.
 Your attorney can help you out and provide you the legal advice needed to protect your child’s best interests.
-Feel free to call up the Law Office of Erin Morse right away.
+Feel free to call up the no name right away.
 Get the best lawyer in town on your case.